Ruby Walsh: At home with a family that lives and breathes horse racing

 The 2000 Grand National was the then 20-year-old's first attempt at the daunting course of more than four miles; a first go at navigating its notorious fences, such as Becher's Brook and the Canal Turn.

-On board Papillion - a 10-1 shot, trained by his father, Ted - Ruby won a thrilling race by just one and a quarter lengths from Mely Moss.
+On board Papillon - a 10-1 shot, trained by his father, Ted - Ruby won a thrilling race by just one and a quarter lengths from Mely Moss.

 More success would come in later years.
 Another National triumph on Hedgehunter in 2005 and then multiple wins in the Cheltenham Gold Cup and the King George VI chase on the legendary Kauto Star.